 This page contains affiliate links meaning I earn a commission if you use those links.
 I only recommend brands I use and trust.

-I decided to launch my blog after reading some articles from Pinterest that showed the income of some top bloggers.
+I decided to start a blog after reading some articles from Pinterest that showed the income of some top bloggers.
 Some make over $100,000 a month from their blogs!
-Now that piqued my interest!
+I couldn’t believe it.
+I thought well, I would be happy with a fraction of that so maybe there is a way.

 This time I decided to do things differently.
-I was determined to be one of the 5% of bloggers who succeeds in blogging this time.
-I spent a lot of time learning and reading before I started my blog and I broke it down into manageable steps.
+This time, I was determined to be one of the 5% of bloggers who succeeds at blogging.

 How to start a blog the right way